Legislative Budget Hearings

 Legislative Policy Initiatives

-MICUA is following the progress of approximately 250 bills so far this session being heard in the House Appropriations Committee, the House Economic Matters Committee, the House Committee on Ways and Means, the Senate Budget and Taxation Committee, the Senate Finance Committee, and the Senate Education, Health, and Environmental Affairs Committee.
+MICUA followed the progress of over 200 bills during the Legislative Session being heard in the House Appropriations Committee, the House Economic Matters Committee, the House Committee on Ways and Means, the Senate Budget and Taxation Committee, the Senate Finance Committee, and the Senate Education, Health, and Environmental Affairs Committee.
 For more information regarding which bills are being tracked by MICUA, see here.